inttter/md-badges/README.md

 Good Markdown buttons/badges for to your repository!

+> [!WARNING]
-<strong>⚠️ Please note that you may have to replace some of the code with your own links.
+><strong>⚠️ Please note that you may have to replace some of the code with your own links.
+>

-For example, in https://twitter.com/github, you will have to replace "/github" with your username. ⚠️</strong>
+> For example, in https://twitter.com/github, you will have to replace "/github" with your username. ⚠️</strong>

-> [!TIP]
+> [!NOTE]
-> Spotted an issue?
-Create an issue!
+> The following buttons are EXAMPLES and may lead to other pages, and as such, will require slight editing by you to make the button redirect to the correct links.

 > [!TIP]
 > Want to add your own badges?
 Please create a pull request with the preview code and the markdown code.